View Gerald Oulson's Obituary on thetelegraph.com and share memories

 Gerald married Margaret Austin on June 1, 1963 at St. Alphonsus Catholic Church in Brighton.
 She preceded him in death on May 15, 2015.

-He is survived by three daughters and their spouses, Barbara (Ronald) Greenwood of Alton, Tracey (Chris) Blasa of Jerseyville, Illinois and Brenda (Roy) Collins of Godfrey, Illinois; three grandchildren Heather Greenwood, Cole Marburger, and Heather (Hannon) Haggard; one great grandson Levi Alan Haggard; special caregivers Bianca, Ethel Mae, Donna, Cheryl, and Ricky.
+He is survived by three daughters and their spouses, Barbara (Ronald) Greenwood of Alton, Illinois, Tracey (Chris) Blasa of Jerseyville, Illinois, and Brenda (Roy) Collins of Godfrey, Illinois; three grandchildren Heather Greenwood, Cole Marburger, and Heather (Hannon) Haggard; one great grandson, Levi Alan Haggard.

+Special thanks to nephew, Richard Spoon, and special caregivers Bianca, Ethel Mae, Donna, Cheryl, JoAnne, and OSF Hospice for all of their support and compassion.

 In addition to his parents, Kenneth and Lucille, and wife, Margaret, he was preceded in death by one grandson Brad Greenwood; two siblings Marian Crouch and Donald Oulson.

-Visitation will be held from 4-7 p.m. on Thursday, May 30 at Anderson Family Funeral Home in Brighton.
+Visitation was from 4-7 p.m. on Thursday, May 30 at Anderson Family Funeral Home in Brighton.

-Mass of Christian Burial will be at 10 a.m. on Friday, May 31 at St. Alphonsus Catholic Church in Brighton.
+Mass of Christian Burial was at 10 a.m. on Friday, May 31 at St. Alphonsus Catholic Church in Brighton.

 Memorial may be made to and/or Guide Dogs of America.